ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 If a more graphical environment is preferred, please visit this [VSCode](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/vscode/) tutorial.

-### Tmux
+### Tmux: virtual terminal multiplexer

-Tmux is a virtual terminal multiplexer that provides functionality for re-attachable terminal sessions.
+Tmux is a virtual terminal multiplexer that provides functionality for persistent terminal sessions that are re-attachable.
+It is an incredible userful tool for terminal-based work on remote systems.
+Major advantages of tmux are:

-A major advantages of this functionality is that work in a terminal session cannot get lost due to internet disruptions or even when switching computers.
+1. Work in a terminal session cannot get lost due to internet disruptions or even when switching computers.
+2. Detach and re-attach to a terminal session, allows to work from multiple computers at the same terminal session.

+An alternative virtual terminal muliplexer is screen (not covered here).
+It has similar functionalities as tmux.

+#### Important considerations for virtual tmux sessions

+* Both tmux and screen sessions run on the system, where they were initialized.
+* To reattach to a specific session on a remote system like the HPCC cluster, one needs to first login to the same node (here headnode) and then re-attach to the corresponding tmux session.
+* It is important not to run tmux (or screen) sessions on computer nodes since they are persistent.
+Instead run sessions on a headnode, and then login to a computer node from tmux via `srun` or just submit jobs from tmux session using `sbatch`.

 #### Start Tmux